 - Keep a detailed record of what is happening.
 Record details of when, where, what, injuries received etc

 - Get legal help.
-We will try to see you as soon as possible, sometimes on the same day and see if you are eligible for Legal Aid.
+We will try to see you as soon as possible, sometimes on the same day.

 How can we help you?